 On February 13, 2018, the MOE and three other government authorities jointly promulgated the Circular on Special Enforcement Campaign concerning After-school Tutoring Institutions to Alleviate Extracurricular Burden on Students of Elementary Schools and Middle Schools, or Circular 3.
-Pursuant to Circular 3, the government authorities seek to alleviate after-school burden on elementary and secondary school students by carrying out a series of inspections on after-school training institutions and order those identified with potential or actual material safety risks to suspend business for self-inspection and rectification, and those without proper establishment licenses or school operating permits to apply for relevant qualifications and certificates under the guidance of competent government authorities if those after-school training institutions meet the required application conditions of the proper establishment licenses or school operating permits.
-If the after-school training institutions, which does not hold the establishment licenses and permits, they will be ordered to cease the operation.
-If the after-school training institutions, which does not hold the school operating permits but does hold the establishment licenses, does not meet the required application conditions for the school operating permits, they will be ordered to cease to provide after-school training.
+Pursuant to Circular 3, the government authorities seek to alleviate after- school burden on elementary and secondary school students by carrying out a series of inspections on after-school training institutions and order those identified with potential or actual material safety risks to suspend business for self-inspection and rectification, and those without proper establishment licenses or school operating permits to apply for relevant qualifications and certificates under the guidance of competent government authorities if those after-school training institutions, which does not hold the establishment licenses nor school operating permits, does not meet the required application conditions for the after-school training institutions, which does not hold the establishment licenses, does not meet the required application conditions for the school operating permits but does hold the establishment licenses, does not meet the required application conditions for the school operating permits but does hold the after-school training institutions.

-On August 22, 2018, the General Office of the State Council issued an Opinion on Supervising After-school Tutoring Institutions ("State Council Circular 80") with a view to encourage primary and secondary school students' training in interests, hobbies, innovation and practice ability, and to standardise the subject-matter of traditional disciplines (i.e., disciplines taught in schools, such as Chinese language, mathematics, foreign languages, geography, chemistry, biology, the "traditional disciplines") such that the level and degree of content taught by after-school tutoring institutions for primary and secondary school students ("tutoring institution(s)") in these traditional disciplines are aligned, and consistent, with the content being taught to the same students at school (e.g., to prohibit content of after-school tutoring beyond that student's year level or what that student is being taught at school).
+On August 22, 2018, the General Office of the State Council issued an Opinion on Supervising After-school Tutoring Institutions ("State Council Circular 80") with a view to encourage primary and secondary school students' training in interests, hobbies, innovation and practice ability, and to standardise the subject-matter of traditional disciplines (i.e., disciplines taught in schools, such as Chinese language, mathematics, foreign languages, geography, chemistry, biology, the "traditional disciplines") such that the level and degree of content taught by after-school tutoring institutions for primary and secondary school students ("tutoring institutions(s")") in these traditional disciplines are aligned, and consistent, with the content being taught to the same students at school (e.g., to prohibit content of after-school tutoring beyond that student's year level or what that student is being taught at school).
 The State Council Circular 80 is aimed at supervising after-school tutoring institutions providing primary and secondary school students' after-school tutoring services.